jimporter/bfg9000/doc/user/features.md

 scripts without having to roll everything yourself or provide a layer of "glue" to some external scripts in your build process.

+## Project-defined arguments

+Projects can specify their own options, complete with help instructions, in the [`options.bfg`](writing.md#options), making it easy to help users get your project configured for their system.

+## Toolchains for cross-compilation

+When configuring a build, you can take advantage of [toolchain files](building.md#using-toolchain-files), which specify the necessary settings (e.g. environment variables) for properly building your software, especially useful for cross-compilation configurations.

 ## Intelligent rpath support

 bfg9000 automatically specifies rpaths on platforms that support them